In 80 days, I’ll be running my first 5K – not walking, but R-U-N-N-I-N-G.

 I’m inspired by the following bloggers who run and love food as well: Courtney from A So-Called Runner, Johnna from 52 Sweets, Jenna from Eat, Live, Run, and Ruthanne from Eclectic Whatnot.
 If you know of any other bloggers who love food yet manage to stay fit with exercise and balanced eating, please let me know.

 In the meantime, I’m doing what I know is necessary… increasing my greens and enjoying more salads like this Spring Salad with Orange Vinaigrette.
 We love salad around here and know that it is good for us – so I don’t know why I feel like I’m “missing out” on something when salad is on the table.
+Other filling salads I’m drawn to right now are this Asian Chicken Cranberry Salad and this High Protein Caesar Salad.

 Spring Salad with Orange Vinaigrette